ibm-cloud-docs/DataTransferService/sort-or-filter-shipments-list.md

 {: summary="Table 1 shows the filter options available in the Shipment screen.
 The left column lists the available options and the right side column provides their descriptions."}

 After you filtered the Shipments List, all shipments that correspond with the parameters that are set by the filter are displayed in the Shipment List.
-Click **Modify** and update the filter options if you want to change the list.
+Click **Modify**, and update the filter options if you want to change the list.
 To clear all parameters that are set by the filter, click **Clear All**.

 If the results were sorted by the shipment status, all shipments that are within the selected status are displayed.
 Select a new status from the list to update the displayed results at any time.